gig-tech/demo-terraform-ansible-kubespray/README.md

-# Demo of terraform, ansible and kubespray integration
+# Demo of Terraform, Ansible and Kubespray integration

 With the code in this repository you can meneja the meneja infrastructure